 - The cost to repair damage is excessive

-When you shouldn’t file a claim
+When you shouldn’t file

 - The damages cost less than your deductible.
 For example, you have windshield damage that costs $200 to repair, but your deductible is $500.